The Positively True Adventures of the Alleged Texas Cheerleader-Murdering Mom: Plot

+Cast

 Reception

 Reception for the film was positive.
 Entertainment Weekly praising the film stating "the movie gets its real kick when it comes time for everyone to sell their rights to Hollywood... with one writer remarking she has 'Holly Hunter' in mind for the lead."
 However, People magazine's review stated that the movie "has two good performances" but that it "just doesn't seem to have much point."
 Roger Ebert recommended the film as Video of the Week on At the Movies.

 Television critic Matt Zoller Seitz in his 2016 book co-written with Alan Sepinwall titled TV (The Book) named the film as the 2nd greatest American TV-movie of all time, behind Steven Spielberg's Duel.
 He stated that "this is a serio-comic (emphasis on serio-) account of a real and bizarre crime, but also a satire on media ethics and the entertainment industry's insatiable tendency to turn real people's pain into entertainment....
 The film is self aware from start to finish ... yet it never loses track of the pathetic and tragic aspects of the story, and it never condescends to its small-town characters".